Cat Litter Smell

 Is the smell dangerous for me or my cat?+

 The ammonia smell is not just unpleasant.
 High concentrations can irritate respiratory systems for both people and cats, and cats are closer to the litter surface than you are.
-Persistent strong odor is a hygiene issue, not just a comfort issue.
+Persistent strong odor is a hygiene issue, not just a comfort issue — here is what the health risks actually are.

 Will my cat reject the litter if I add something to it?+